stratis-storage/dbus-python-client-gen/README.rst

-A Python Library for Generating dbus-python Dependent Client Code
+A Python Library for Generating dbus-python Client Code
 =================================================================

 Introduction